vuetifyjs/vuetify/packages/docs/src/pages/en/components/selects.md

 #### Readonly

-You cannot use read-only `v-select`, but it looks default.
+You can use read-only with `v-select`, but it looks default.

 <example file="v-select/prop-readonly" />